SubstrateLabs/substrate-examples/_internal/_template/README.md

 - Remove the main function
 - Combine getting the result of a node and printing it

-Try your best to simplify and limit extraneous content in example code.
+Try your best to limit extraneous content in both text and code.

 ```python Python
 # example.py